Table of Contents

 2. SIMPLE IRAs

-Contributions and Catch-Up Options
+Contributions & Catch-Up Options

-Employees and owners can contribute up to $16,500 annually, with a $3,500 catch-up for those 50 or older.5
+Employees and business owners can contribute up to $17,000 annually, with a $4,000 catch-up contribution available for those age 50 or older.2

-If you're a small business owner, you can deduct any contributions you make to a SIMPLE IRA for your employees on your business's tax return.6 And if you're a sole proprietor or a partner, you can deduct contributions to your own SIMPLE IRA retirement plan — and any matching and nonelective contributions you've made for employees — on your personal tax return.
+If you’re a sole proprietor or partner, you can also deduct contributions to your own SIMPLE IRA, along with any matching or non-elective contributions you’ve made for employees, on your personal tax return.

 Like a SEP IRA, the main benefit of a SIMPLE IRA is that it allows you to save for retirement as a freelancer or small business owner while still getting a tax deduction.
 This may free up money that you could reinvest in the business or put toward your retirement savings if you haven't already exceeded your contribution limit for the year.